In recent years, a great deal has been written about the threat of automation.

 The “bullshit” jobs also exclude the growing masses of consultants, bankers, tax advisors, managers, and others who earn their money in strategic trans-sector peer-to-peer meetings to brainstorm the value and co-creation in the network society.

 The question is, will there be enough jobs for people in a few decades?

 Anyone that fears an event of mass unemployment is underestimating capitalism’s incredible ability to generate new “bullshit jobs”.
 If we really want to benefit from the rewards of major technological advances made in recent decades and the advancement of robots, then we need to radically rethink our definition of “work”.

 It starts with an age-old question: what is the meaning of life?
 Most people would throw out things that aren’t generally quantifiable.
 “To make the world brighter, more beautiful, and interesting.”
 But how is this achieved?
 If you answered “through work”, then you’re not alone.

 Our definition of work is actually quite narrow.
 Only the work that generates money is allowed to be counted toward GDP.
 Because of this, it’s no surprise that we have organized education around feeding as many people as possible in small portions of flexible positions into the workforce.
 However, what happens when a growing proportion of people deemed successful by the measures of our knowledge economy feel that the work they do is pointless?
 This is one of the biggest taboos of our time.
 Our whole basis of finding meaning could dissolve into thin air.

-If basic income sounds Utopia to you, then let me remind you that every milestone of our civilization – from the end of slavery to democracy, to equal rights for men and women – there was once a Utopian fantasy as well.
+If basic income sounds like Utopia to you, then let me remind you that in every milestone of our civilization – from the end of slavery to democracy to equal rights for men and women – there was once a Utopian fantasy as well.
 As Oscar Wilde wrote long ago: “Progress is the realization of Utopias.”